-The ingredients for making the vaccine film (a transparent disk resembling a host) are cheap and the process is relatively simple, it could make vaccination campaigns much faster.
-Large quantities of the device can be shipped and distributed easily given its "space-saving" form.
+The ingredients for making vaccine film (a transparent disk resembling a wafer) are cheap and the process is relatively simple, it could make vaccination campaigns much quicker.
+Large quantities of the device can be shipped and distributed easily given its space-saving shape.

 Inspired by candy

 Dr. Croyle's team began developing this technology in 2007, when the National Institutes of Health asked to develop a stable, needle-free method of administration for a vaccine.

-The idea of developing a film was inspired by a documentary on how the DNA of insects and other living things can be preserved in amber for millions of years.
+The idea to develop a film was inspired by a documentary about how the DNA of insects and other living things can be preserved for millions of years in amber.

 It was a simple idea, but no one had tried it.
-The researchers began to work by mixing a variety of formulations containing natural ingredients such as sugars and salts and testing them for their ability to form a kind of flat "candy for vaccines".
+The researchers began work by mixing a variety of formulations containing natural ingredients such as sugars and salts and testing them for their ability to form a sort of flat “vaccine candy.”

-Initially, many of the tested preparations killed the body as the film formed or crystallized, destroying the virus or bacteria that were to form the basis for a vaccine.
+Initially, many of the preparations tested killed the organism as the film formed or crystallized, destroying the virus or bacteria that were intended to form the basis for a vaccine.

 As many as 450 attempts later, the team found a formulation that could suspend viruses and bacteria in a transparent film to be dissolved in the mouth.

 Oral vaccine on transparent film

 The researchers' subsequent work simplified the process to the point that in-depth technical training would not be required to carry it out.
-Dosages and ingredients allow rapid distribution: a few hours from production to dispatch.
+Dosages and ingredients allow for very rapid distribution: a few hours from production to shipment.

 The advantages of this system

 All stored vaccines lose their potency over time.
 The speed with which they do it depends mainly on the temperature at which they are maintained.
-Keeping vaccines continuously refrigerated is difficult and expensive - and in some parts of the world, almost impossible.
+Keeping vaccines continuously refrigerated is difficult and expensive – and in some parts of the world, nearly impossible.